Where hardware meets software

-Since 2003, GHI Electronics has been a global leader in integrated embedded solutions.
-We specialize in providing a comprehensive platform of hardware and software tools designed to reduce cost, complexity, and time-to-market.
-From initial prototype to full-scale production, we empower innovation by bridging the gap between silicon and code.
+Since 2003, GHI Electronics has been a global leader in integrated embedded solutions — comprehensive hardware and software tools designed to reduce cost, complexity, and time-to-market, from initial prototype to full-scale production.

 2026

-- Empower educators by expand DUELink ecosystem with MicroBlocks, a block-coding option.
+Empower educators by expanding the DUELink ecosystem with MicroBlocks, a block-coding option.

 2025